designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 behavioural one, rather than a physical one, but a finish line nonetheless.

-So Dennett's deep insight about consciousness-as-narrative turns out to support, rather than refute, the functional Cartesian Theatre.
-What does it tell us about consciousness?
-One thing it shows is that the content of phenomenonal consciousness cannot be a direct _correlate_ (in the sense of being in spatio-temporal lock-step with) the neural processing associated directly with perception (cf.
-[Teller and Pugh, 1983](#teller83)).
+Dennett's deep insight about consciousness-as-narrative turns out to support, rather than refute, the functional Cartesian Theatre.
+What does it tell us about consciousness, if not exactly what Dennett thinks it does?
+One thing it shows is that the content of phenomenonal consciousness cannot be a direct _correlate_ (in the sense of being in spatio-temporal lock-step with) the neural processing associated directly with perception (cf. [Teller and Pugh, 1983](#teller83)).
 The "neural correlate" intuition about consciousness often goes like this: for every perceptual judgement, there is (simultaneously, but mysteriously) a corresponding conscious "judgement", and moreover these two kinds of judgement are in a one-to-one, real-time correspondence.
 (See [Chalmers, 1998](chalmers98), for a comprehensive list of some of of the neural correlate stories which have been told so far.)
 The neural correlate intuition (at least in this naive form) and the "further fact" intuition (a.k.a. the zombie hunch) go hand-in-hand: construed this way, phenomenonology has no functional role to play, since it is just